-And the swimming pond is really a highlight….
-With dragonflies swirling above, the croaking frogs, and the rippling flow of the waterfall were pure zen!
+And the swimming pond is really a highlight…. with dragonflies swirling above, the croaking frogs, and the rippling flow of the waterfall was pure zen!
 In fact, the goal of the outdoor space is to create a feeling of peace and comfort and relaxing on a chaise lounge in the shade near the pond was just about as perfect as an afternoon can get.

 The hotel also has a wonderful spa.
 Included in the stay are six stations with sauna’s, steam rooms, cold room, Swedish shower, relaxation room.

 There is a second spa area with outdoor showers, sauna, yoga room that is meant to be an extension of the outdoors and open for all to use.